misskey-dev/misskey/CONTRIBUTING.md

 - If possible, prefix the title with a keyword that identifies the type of this PR, as shown below.
   - `fix` / `refactor` / `feat` / `enhance` / `perf` / `chore` etc
   - Also, make sure that the granularity of this PR is appropriate.
 Please do not include more than one type of change or interest in a single PR.
-- If there is an Issue which will be resolved by this PR, please include a reference to the Issue in the text.
+- If there is an Issue which will be resolved by this PR, please tie issues in the text.
 - Please add the summary of the changes to [`CHANGELOG.md`](/CHANGELOG.md).
 However, this is not necessary for changes that do not affect the users, such as refactoring.
 - Check if there are any documents that need to be created or updated due to this change.
 - If you have added a feature or fixed a bug, please add a test case if possible.